-Jon Jones Tested Positive for Steroids Before UFC 214 Fight vs. Daniel Cormier
+Jon Jones Failed Drug Test Before UFC 214 Fight vs. Daniel Cormier

-Jon Jones Tested Positive for Steroids Before UFC 214 Fight vs. Daniel CormierAugust 22, 2017
+Jon Jones Failed Drug Test Before UFC 214 Fight vs. Daniel CormierAugust 22, 2017

 Jon Jones' reign as the UFC light heavyweight champion appears to be over after less than a month.